bertmelis/espMqttClient/docs/index.md

     > Linux compatibility is mainly for automatic testing.
 It relies on a quick and dirty Arduino-style `Client` with a POSIX TCP client underneath and Arduino-style `IPAddress` class.
 These are lacking many features needed for proper Linux support.

+## Dependencies

+This libraries requires [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) and [ESPAsnycTCP](https://github.com/me-no-dev/ESPAsyncTCP).
+These libraries are not actively maintained and have some bugs.
+There are alternatives available on Github but make sure these alternatives fit in your project.

+Because of this, I have removed the explicit dependency.
+You will have to manually add the libraries so you can choose the version which best suites your code.

 # Contents

 1. [Runtime behaviour](#runtime-behaviour)